As an Amazon Associate we earn from qualifying purchases.

 Negatives of the Headblade ATX

 The only real negative I can think of with the Headblade ATX is that it doesn’t shave as close as some of the older Headblade models.
 Or even a regular razor, for that matter.
 I think that this is a sacrifice that Headblade have made deliberately, though, in exchange for a smoother and less irritative shave.
 It still shaves pretty damn close.
 But I know there are plenty of people out there who have stuck with their Mach for the past thirty years because they want that completely ‘clean’ look.
 It’s unlikely for this to be an issue with the Headblade, but just bear that in mind.
+There are other razors on the market if you want something that will cut a little closer.

 Another possible negative is that without an adaptor, you can only use the razors that Headblade sell.
 They are obviously slightly more expensive than your average razor blade.
 This isn’t the end of the world, and you can purchase an adapter to use Gillette blades if necessary.
 You will have to buy an adaptor for the Headblade Sport, as they haven’t provided one for the Headblade ATX; it will fit onto your ATX fine, though.